clutchez/hello-world/README.md

 First repository

 This begins my journey into coding
-I'm excited and tacos are my favorite food
+I'm excited and tacos are my favoritee type of food